This post may contain affiliate links and ads. Read our disclosure policy here.

 - Once the chocolate has set, remove each chocolate piece from the mold and lay half of the pieces on your work surface to be filled.

-- Add a small amount of instant hot chocolate to half of the pieces.
+- Add some instant hot chocolate to half of the pieces (approx 1-2 TBSP to each half).

 - Top the mix with marshmallows.